Circle of Control vs Circle of Influence: 7 Emotional Regulation Insights That Reduce Anxiety

 These questions move your attention outside your control.
 Your brain searches for certainty but cannot find it.
 This increases emotional tension.

-When you shift back to your circle of control, your focus changes:
+When you shift back to your Circle of control, your focus changes:

 - I communicated clearly